-When the button "Enable synoptic hours only" has been clicked, its label immediately changes to "Enable all hours", so it allows toggling between "all hours" and "synoptic hours".
-The dialog for configuring the specific synoptic hours that would be enabled is accessed via Tools >> FormHourly time selection.
+When the button "Enable selected hours only" has been clicked, its label immediately changes to "Enable all hours", so it allows toggling between "all hours" and "selected hours".
+The dialog for configuring the selected hours that would be enabled is accessed via Tools >> FormHourly time selection.
 A screenshot of the dialog is shown in Figure 31.
+From this dialog any set of hours can be selected for data entry.
+For instance for those NMHs that operate for 12 hour only say from 06 - 18 may wish to enable those hours only for data entry.
+Always remember to click the button "Enable selected hours only" if not all hours are used (i.e not 0....23)